 There are large numbers of foreigners aside from the natives, who occasionally visit and even live in the country permanently.
 The quality of life being relatively inexpensiveness attracts many individuals and businesses, since the country lacks sales tax.

-Andrea is a Blogger and writer from the UK.
+Andrea is a Blogger and writer from the UK who recently got her Bhutan Visa and started travelling more.
 She loves to write articles on various categories like Finance, Technology, Travel and Health.
 As of now, she is doing a research work on ukba.